 You’ll also be able to quickly refer back to your UTMs in one spot when it comes to reporting on your campaigns.

-Bookmark this link, and make a copy of the Google Sheet for each client (you can also download it as an Excel file if that’s your preferred software).
+Bookmark this link, and make a copy of the Google Sheet (you can also download it as an Excel file if that’s your preferred software).
 Build and store UTMs from all your campaigns in this doc – it’s that easy!

 If you need more information on using this tracker – email me: damian[at]damianjolley.com I’m happy to help!
 If you ignore all other tips, please just do this one.
 Trust me.